askiichan/gemini-native-openai-proxy/README.md

 - 🌏 Google's Gemini API is not directly accessible in certain regions (e.g., Hong Kong, Macau)
 - 🔄 Developers in these regions can't directly integrate Gemini into their applications
-- 💰 Need for a cost-effective alternative to OpenAI's GPT models
 - 🛠️ Desire to use existing OpenAI-compatible tooling with Gemini

-### Why This Solution is Better
+### Why This Solution

 #### Current Solutions

-Most existing solutions (like [openai-gemini](https://github.com/PublicAffairs/openai-gemini)) transform OpenAI API requests into Gemini format through complex request/response mapping, which can lead to:
+Most of the existing solutions (like [openai-gemini](https://github.com/PublicAffairs/openai-gemini)) transform Gemini API requests into OpenAI format and deploy them on Cloudflare Workers, which do not allow specifying the worker region.
+As a result, these solutions are not suitable for scenarios requiring region-specific deployment.

-- 🔧 Maintenance overhead as APIs evolve
-- ⚠️ Potential compatibility issues
-- 🐌 Additional processing overhead
-- ❌ Limited feature support

 #### Our Approach

-This proxy leverages Gemini's official OpenAI compatibility (released on 2024-11-26) which means:
+This proxy leverages Gemini's official OpenAI compatibility (released on 2024-11) which means:

 - ✅ Direct use of Gemini's native OpenAI endpoint
 - 🔍 No request/response transformation needed
 - ⚡ Better performance and reliability
-- 💯 Full feature compatibility
 - 🔄 Future-proof as Gemini maintains the compatibility layer

-### Solution

-This proxy:

-- 🌍 Deploys to Google Cloud Functions, which has better global accessibility
-- 🔌 Acts as a bridge between restricted regions and Gemini API
-- 💻 Uses Gemini's native OpenAI compatibility for maximum reliability
-- 🚀 Enables developers in restricted regions to build AI applications with Gemini

-## ✨ Features

-- 🔄 Seamless proxy using Gemini's native OpenAI compatibility
-- 🌊 Supports both streaming and non-streaming responses
-- 🔒 Proper CORS and error handling
-- 📝 Detailed logging for easy debugging
-- ⚡ Native OpenAI format support (no transformation needed)
-- 🌐 Works from regions where Gemini API is restricted
-- 💳 Use Gemini's competitive pricing while maintaining OpenAI compatibility
-- 🔧 Easy deployment to Google Cloud Functions

 ## 🚀 Quick Start